 If your S10 is frozen or unresponsive press and hold both the power and volume down buttons at the same time, and hold them down for 7-8 seconds.
 The phone will turn off, reboot, and start fresh.
 This will not harm anything and simply forces the phone to restart, even if it’s completely frozen and the screen is black.
 Give it a try.

 Additionally, the Galaxy S10 May update “XXU1ASE5” caused problems for multiple users, so much that Samsung pulled and delayed the update.
 We’re hearing reports of fingerprint issues, freezing, lag, and more.
-The company quickly fixed this problem with the June update, which US carriers are still waiting for.
+The company quickly fixed this problem with the June update, and a few more tweaks in September and October.
 Read more about this problem right here.

 How to Fix Galaxy S10 Bluetooth Problems

-Samsung’s new phones run the latest Android 9 Pie with a refreshed One UI interface over the top of Google’s software.
-And, for the first time in a few years, we’re not seeing too many BT complaints yet.
+For the first time in a few years, we’re not seeing too many BT complaints yet.
 That said, you’re likely to experience a few issues with Bluetooth in your car, stereo, or accessories, although the Android 10 One UI 2.0 update has several improvements to BT.
 With so many speakers, headphones and other accessories you’re bound to have an issue here and there.

 If you can’t see devices or do see them and they won’t connect, you’re not alone.
 Sometimes the connection is poor and audio cuts out too.
 Thanks to Bluetooth 5.0 on the Galaxy S10 most people shouldn’t face any problems.
 If you do, simply toggle Bluetooth OFF, then turn it back on again.
 This fixes the issue 95% of the time.
 Or, forget the device entirely and redo the “pairing” process.